jknowles/AppliedModelsTalk/AppliedModelinginEducation.md

 - We are familiar with in-sample error estimates such as AIC, BIC, etc.
 - K fold cross-validation splits the data into 5 groups, and uses each group 1 time as a validation set, fitting the model to the other 4 groups
-  *  "Overall, <U+FB01>ve- or tenfold cross-validation are recommended as a good compromise: see Breiman and Spector (1992) and Kohavi (1995)."
+  *  "Overall, Ô¨Åve- or tenfold cross-validation are recommended as a good compromise: see Breiman and Spector (1992) and Kohavi (1995)."
 Hastie et al p.
 243
 - Bootstrap